dd-pardal/tty-events/README.md

 term.enableMouse();

 term.on("mousedown", (ev)=>{
-	console.log("You clicked at (%i, %i) with the button no. %i.", ev.x, ev.y, ev.button)
+	console.log("You clicked at (%i, %i) with the button no. %i.", ev.x, ev.y, ev.button);
 });
 ```